chriscdn/RHManagedObject/readme.md

 The `EmployeeEntity` class is still generated by Xcode, but is manually edited to inherit from `RHManagedObjectClass` instead of `NSManagedObjectClass`.
 It's a small hack, but only means changing two lines of code.

-	The object graph must also be modified before and after the entity classes are generated.
+*Note:* The object graph must also be modified before and after the entity classes are generated.
 Open your xcdatamodeld in XCode, click on your entity, and view the entity properties at the right.
 The `Name` and `Class` fields must be set to your entity name when generating your `NSManagedObject` subclasses.
 After they are generated you must set the `Class` to the name of your superclass.

 For example, when generating the `EmployeeEntity` I set the name and class fields to `EmployeeEntity`.
 After they are generated I set the class field to `Employee`.

 If there is an easier way to do this then please let me know.

 The `Employee` class requires two methods to identify which Core Data entity it extends and to which model it belongs.
 This is used by `RHManagedObjectContext`, and looks like this: